Oleksandr Tkachenko (journalist): Political career

 Tkachenko took part in the July 2019 Ukrainian parliamentary election with the party Servant of the People.
 He was elected to parliament under number 9 in election list of this party.
 (The party won 254 seats in the election.)
 On 29 August 2019, Tkachenko became Head of the Committee of the Verkhovna Rada (Ukraine's national parliament) on Humanitarian and Information Policy.
 He was also Head of the Group for Interparliamentary Relations with Norway.

 On 4 June 2020, parliament appointed Tkachenko Minister of Culture and Information Policy of Ukraine.

-On 11 November 2021, Tkachenko handed over a resignation letter due to his disagreement of the decision of the Shmyhal Government to separate the Ukrainian State Film Agency from his Ministry of Culture and other (cultural) budget cuts.
+On 11 November 2021, Tkachenko handed over a resignation letter due to his disagreement with the decision of the Shmyhal Government to separate the Ukrainian State Film Agency from his Ministry of Culture and other (cultural) budget cuts.
 On 29 November, Servant of the People faction leader Davyd Arakhamia claimed that the resignation of Tkachenko was avoided after a talk between Tkachenko and Prime Minister Denys Shmyhal; Tkachenko denied this and claimed he expected his resignation would be brought to parliament.

-In response to the destruction of the Ivankiv Historical and Local History Museum during the Battle of Ivankiv on 27 February 2022, and the loss of its collection of works by Maria Prymachenko, Tkachenko, requested that Russia be deprived of its UNESCO membership.
+In response to the destruction of the Ivankiv Historical and Local History Museum during the Battle of Ivankiv on 27 February 2022 and the loss of its collection of works by Maria Prymachenko, Tkachenko requested that Russia be deprived of its UNESCO membership.

+In the summer of 2023 the amount of money spent on Ukrainian culture from the state budget came under public scrutiny and criticism.
+The cultural ministry claimed that part of the spending was "a matter of state information and cultural security."
+On 20 July 2023 President Volodymyr Zelenskyy stated that he had proposed that Prime Minister Shmyhal would dismiss Tkachenko and he also criticised the spending of state budget funds for cultural projects during wartime.
+The following day Tkachenko announced that he had resigned.
+On 27 July 2023 parliament dismissed Tkachenko, 321 MPs voted in favour of his resignation.